-Growing tomatoes can be a great endeavor that provides you with literal fruits for your labour!
+Growing tomatoes can be a great endeavor that provides you with literal fruits for your labor!

-If tomatoes are started at the right time in Pennsylvania, they can produce fruit for a long season.
-Depending on when they are started, they will bear fruit and produce for longer periods of time.
+If tomatoes are started at the right time in Pennsylvania, they can produce fruit for a full season.
+Here’s some information for determining when you should plan your tomatoes this spring.

 When to plant tomatoes outside in PA

-If you have an heated greenhouse, or a pot/container that you can carry inside over colder nights, you can start tomato plants as early as early April.
+If you have a way to protect the plant from the cold or are planting them in a container that you can carry inside over colder nights, you can start tomato plants as early as early April.

-At Homestead Gardens, we start our tomato plants towards the end of February.
+At Homestead Gardens, we start our tomato plants towards the end of February in heated greenhouses.

 The question of when to plant your tomato plants and the expectations of harvest depend on a bunch of factors: